Viola-Ivolga/Portfolio/README.md

 # Portfolio
 This is a small project using HTML / CSS / and Bootstrap.
-I will be using this to show case my projects.
+I will be using this to showcase my projects.

 [Live Heruku Deployment](https://vita-portfolio.herokuapp.com/)